ansys/pyaedt/doc/source/EDBAPI/CoreEdb.rst

 .. code:: python

     from pyaedt import Edb
-    # this call returns the Edb Class initialized on 2022 R2
+    # this call returns the Edb class initialized on 2022 R2
     edb = Edb(myedb, edbversion="2022.2")

     ...